raccoons-team/ctf/2016-01-16-insomnihack-teaser/pwn_250_toasted/README.md

 Unfortunately, it is not trivial to find a seed that will generate needed exploit bytes - for instance, expected number of `0xff` bytes in 256 random bytes is about 1, so it is unlikely that there will be enough of them.
 However, we could create bytes as a sum of them (for instance, heat with a random value of 0x20, then 0x40 to get 0x60).
-This, connected with fact that we could find a gadget moving stack pointer to a place containing only `0x00` bytes initially, allowed us to put a couple dozens of exploit code on the stack.
+There was one more important constraint - we could increase values of about 256 bytes, but decrease it (actually clear it) only four times - or three in practice.
+We worked around this restriction by first jumping to a large `pop` instruction, shifting our stack pointer by a couple of tens of bytes, right into a place containing only `0x00` bytes initially.
+This finally allowed us to put about 50 or 60 arbitrary bytes of explot on the stack.
+Some bytes where easier than others, so when our script said it couldn't find a good seed, we had to fiddle with jump locations a bit.

 We tried the following gadgets:
 - "/flag\x00" string somewhere